Capital-intensive operations

 Critical Decision Reset®

 A fixed-scope engagement targeting one recurring, high-stakes decision.
 It ends with a documented governance structure that is defensible when the outcome is investigated.
-The sponsor exits with six governance artefacts for one specific recurring decision and signs off at five touchpoints across the 12 weeks, including operating the decision playbook once under DecIQ® observation.
+The sponsor exits with seven governance instruments for one specific recurring decision and signs off at five touchpoints across the 12 weeks, including operating the decision playbook once under DecIQ® observation.

 View DR®